 What about coffee, which is high in caffeine yet always seems to help us “go?”
 Coffee is powerful for triggering peristalsis — the term for the movement of food through the intestines — it does contain caffeine, which means it can still cause reflux.
 But it could help someone who is struggling with constipation.
 Remember, coffee over caffeine.

-Spicy Foods – Spicy foods can be bad for digestion because they may trigger acid reflux symptoms for some people.
+Spicy foods can be bad for digestion because they may trigger acid reflux symptoms in some people.
 Spicy foods are good for some other things like your sinuses and even weight control, but overdoing it on the hot spices, especially later in life can leave your colon in need of some help.